Srijay/Ouroboros/README.md

 # Download data and extract patches

-The batch-corrected protein expression data is given in the 'data' folder with filename protein_expression_data.csv.
+The batch-corrected protein expression data is given in the 'data' folder with filename 'protein_expression_data.csv'.
 The whole slie images can be downloaded from [here](https://drive.google.com/drive/folders/1onYsDRu6DbmxwmGHu0hY4cePKvK2YHyg?usp=sharing), and put it in the folder 'images' inside the 'data' folder.
 Run the script to extract patches:

 ```
 python extract_patches.py